 Samba New York!

-An internationally recognized samba institution, Samba New York! has helped to change the culture in New York City and beyond with highly-acclaimed classes, workshops, and shows that educate, inspire, and uplift countless people of all backgrounds with the joyful music and dance of Brazil.
+An internationally recognized samba institution, Samba New York! has brought its highly-acclaimed classes, workshops, and performances to millions in New York City and beyond — carrying out its mission of educating, uplifting, and inspiring people of all backgrounds with the joyful music and dance of Brazil for nearly 20 years.

 Our motto is “Live The Rhythm,” because we go beyond ordinary performance and instruction.
 Instead, we invite people to make samba culture a transformational and fully integrated part of their lives, whether for one moment or a lifetime.